Bridgeconn/vachan-api/docs/API Refactoring V2.md

 	> * adding description for every API as comments in the required format
 	> * defining and specifying all inputs and output format for every API
 	> Following these practices, we will have good quality API documentaion which will become very useful for our API clients, especially if we expect external clients

+## Re-designing Translation APIs in Vachan-api V2

+Following are the feature requirements that guided the remodelling of the AGMT backend server.
+All these features need not be included in the current Autographa's MT mode UI.
+The UI and back-end are kind of seperate projects, and may have different scopes and paces.
+We just need to make sure that needs of UI can be met by back-end and they are in the same direction.

+* **Context based translation**: Allowing user to use multiple translations/senses for a token.
+This would require him to specify which translation to be applied where.
+* **Context based suggestions**: Give translation suggestions for tokens based on their context(near by words)
+* **Translation Memory**: A means to store(learn) all user made translations to be used for suggestions in later projects.
+* **Automatic translation**:Be able to simply input a sentence and get its translated output(only token replacement, no word re-ordering).
+This would be done using our prior translation knowledge or translation memory and context based suggestions.
+* **Real time drafts**:Be able to show the user the draft as the user does token translation.
+* **Support multiple formats**:Be able to widen the scope from just bible translation to support other kinds of source formats
+* Being able to work with **any size data**(from a short story to entire bible translation), which has more impacts on how we do tokenization.
+* **Set language specific parameters**:Give users options to define stopwords, pucntuations and sentence delimiters, as per their languages or requirement
+* **Upload source**:Allow users to use source text available in Vachan_DB as well as their own, without compromising any access or sharing rights.
+* **Export project**: Be able to export and share a translation project in a format similar to alignment.

+Additional features realized by the new design

+* **Multiple ways of tokenization**.
+Tokens are not once generated and fixed for a source/project.
+User has freedom to tokenize and re-tokenize any set of sentences, in the required manner inlcuding or excluding phrases, including or excluding stopwords, with or without using translation memory
+* **Variable source range to work with**.
+The tool doesn't require the user to always work with one bible book at a time.
+He can use any range of source text to work with at a time, even if the project may be of wider scope.
+Multiple books, one book, portions of a book or chapter etc.
+* **Import knowledge**:Adding and using external knowledges like dictionaries, lexicons and alignment data, to improve tokenization and give better suggestions and translation helps.
+* **Work without syncing to cloud**: Allow APIs to be used without syncing(creating or saving) a project to cloud.
+This would allow a client app to be able to work as a desktop application which would use our APIs for translation operaions, but do not store any of the user data to server.